-Listen to the first year marriage stories of couples you know, and you will get an idea.
+Listen to the first year marriage stories of couples you know, and you will get an idea of the challenges ahead.

-After going through Ashley’s journal to relive that first year of our marriage, we realized there was a lot we had forgotten about.
+After going through Ash’s journal to relive that first year of our marriage, we realized there was a lot we had forgotten about.

 Besides the big difficulties and hardest moments life threw at us, there were a few themes that rang through.

-We hope our first year experience would inspire and help you in your marriage journey.
+We hope our first year experience will inspire and help you in your marriage journey.